-No. Development/Phase Disturbances on Previous Phases Ority: Hobart City Council [5a] is likely to have been an outbuilding or workshop associated with [5]. upon its construction and footings material as discussed above.
-The construction of [5] is unlikely to have substantially impacted on rear yard spaces or infrastructure, such as drains, cess or rubbish pits related to phase [1] development.
-6,7 Timber Building [6] & Masonry Building [7].
+No. Development/Phase Disturbances on Previous SPhases Ing Authority: Hobart C City Council [5a] is likely to have been an outbuilding or workshop associated with [5]. upon its construction and foo discussed above. otings material as The construction of [5] is unl substantially impacted on rea infrastructure, such as drains related to phase [1] developm ar yard spaces or s, cess or rubbish pits 6, 7 Timber Building [6] & Masonry Building [7].
 These two buildings were historically located on the adjacent lot, but are now partially located within the study area because of boundary adjustments.
-Building [6] was a timber building with a level of coincidence between its footprint and the previous building [2].
-Given its small scale, it is unlikely that [6] destroyed all previous evidence of [2].
-The precise function of these buildings has not been established, although the 1853 Assessment and Valuation Rolls indicate a combined house and store and three houses located on Trafalgar Place by this time.
+Building [6] was a timber bui coincidence between its footp building [2].
+Given its small s [6] destroyed all previous evi- print and the previous scale, it is unlikely that The precise function of these buildings has not been established, although the 1853 Assessment and Valuation Rolls indicate a combined house and store and three houses located on Trafalgar Place by this time.
 Given their scale and the location of [6] setback from Trafalgar Place, it would seem probable that these were service or outbuildings associated with larger built development located nearby.
-Building [7] was the first documented phase of built development in this location.
+Building [7] was the first door built development in this loca